LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

 Inspect, sketch, provision and backup your Junos OS network

 Ansible is cool for Network Automation!
-However... very often before running a playbook you are requested to manually write down long YAML files to represent every single link of your topology...Alternatively, you usually must pre-enable some sort of discovery protocol on the box, such as LLDP, on every device involved... is that really the best Automation we can perform?
+However... very often before running a playbook you are requested to manually write down long YAML files to represent every single link of your topology... is that really the best Automation we can perform?

 __DRY Ansible for Network Automation (DANA)__ is a collection of Ansible roles and playbooks that allow you to carry out complex network provisioning operations on devices running Junos OS, without requiring you to manually describe the details of your topology, or pre-enable any discovery protocol by yourself.

-This is achieved by leveraging a core topology inspection custom role that automatically discovers and represents your network while only requiring you to specify a target group name in the inventory file.
+This is achieved by leveraging a topology inspection custom role that automatically discovers and represents your network while only requiring you to specify a target group name in the inventory file.